tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 2.1 Parts of the Standard

-The full set of documents comprising the BDQ Core standard is listed on the [Biodiversity Data Quality Core](../../index.md) landing page.
+The full set of documents comprising the BDQ Core standard is listed on the [Biodiversity Data Quality (BDQ) Core](../../index.md) page.

 ### 2.2 Vocabularies